jui27/Stock_Forcating_Project/README.md

 Collection of Dataset
 For this project, we will be using the Yfinance library to get the data, which makes it easy to process.

-We collected data from 1-Jan-2015 to 28-Feb-2023.

-But also you can download data from ‘Yahoo!
+ you can download data from ‘Yahoo!
 Finance’ website.
 You can use Below link.

 https://finance.yahoo.com/quote/RELIANCE.NS/history?p=RELIANCE.NS